theweiweiway/pueprint/README.md

 ### SoloPuePage

 For pages that are not a part of flows, but you still want to access the layout capabilities in this package.
-You can set all 4 core parts of a page in this widget.
+You can set all 4 core areas of a page in this widget.

 # Integration with Routing Libraries